matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Variables**

-- Storage locations that have a name
+- Storage locations that have a name.
-- Name-value pairs
+- Name-value pairs.
-- Syntax: `VARIABLE_NAME="Value"`
+- Syntax: `VARIABLE_NAME="Value"`.
-- Variables are case sensitive
+- Variables are case sensitive.
-- By convention variables are uppercase
+- By convention variables are uppercase.

 **Variable Usage**